 Utopian Slumps operated as an art gallery in Melbourne, Australia, from 2007 to 2014.
-Melissa Loughnan, Utopian Slumps’ founding director, shifted the business to an agency in 2015, through which she continues to manage public art projects, art consult, write, and perform freelance curatorial work.
+Melissa Loughnan, Utopian Slumps’ founding director, shifted the business to a consulting agency in 2015, through which she continues to manage public art projects, write, and perform art advisory and freelance curatorial work.